 Her career started working on private sector projects in Southeast Asia forUSAID’s US-Asia Environmental Partnership and the World Bank and proceeded with implementing water security projects for MWH, a global engineering company; creating community sustainability projects for a niche architecture and urban design firm, Farr Associates; and pioneering public private partnerships, adaptation planning, interdepartmental coordination and climate performance measurement as lead of the Chicago Climate Action Plan at the City of Chicago.
 More recently, she created corporate social responsibility plans and reports for Fortune 500 companies as a Vice President at Edelman and ran a preeminent global adaptation nonprofit grounded in university-based research and analytics, the Notre Dame Global Adaptation Initiative, ND-GAIN.

-Joyce is a Senior Sustainability Fellow at the Global Institute of Sustainability and advises various high level resilience groups, including the Global Adaptation and Resilience Investment work group, the American Society of Adaptation Professionals, the Anthropocene Alliance, the MIT CoLab, Partnership for Resilience and Preparedness, The Climate Service, the US Green Building Council's Illinois chapter, and the National Science Foundation’s Urban Resilience to Extremes Sustainability Research Network.
+Joyce is a Senior Sustainability Fellow at the Global Institute of Sustainability and advises various high level resilience groups, including the Resilience Brokers Programme, Global Adaptation and Resilience Investment work group, the American Society of Adaptation Professionals, the Anthropocene Alliance, the MIT CoLab, Partnership for Resilience and Preparedness, The Climate Service, the US Green Building Council's Illinois chapter, and the National Science Foundation’s Urban Resilience to Extremes Sustainability Research Network.

 She was a Chicago Council on Global Affairs Emerging Leader, founding board member of the Alliance for Water Efficiency, a Great Lakes delegate to Brookings International Young Leaders Climate Change Summit, an advisor to the National Center for Atmospheric Research Engineering for Climate Extremes Partnership, a member of Illinois FARM’s advisory group and an Aspen Institute Socrates Fellow.